Modern Use Chemicals

 Contaminants of Emerging Concern

 Contaminants of emerging concern describe a wide range of chemicals that are broadly defined as any synthetic or naturally occurring chemical that is not commonly monitored in the environment but has the potential to enter the environment and cause known or suspected adverse ecological and/or human health effects.
 In some cases, release of emerging contaminants to the environment has likely occurred for a long time, but may not have been recognized until new detection methods were developed.
 In other cases, synthesis of new chemicals or changes in use and disposal of existing chemicals can create new sources of emerging contaminants.
-Types of contaminants of emerging concern include:
+Examples of contaminants of emerging concern include:

 Ecotoxicology